- American Physical Society Sites

 2. Nomination and Election Procedures.

 a.
 Nomination Procedure.
 The Nominating Committee is responsible for preparing a slate of candidates for each year’s election.
 No later than August 1 of each year, the Vice Chair shall invite, via email or the Forum newsletter, all Forum members to suggest candidates for all positions that will be elected that year.
 If as many as twenty-five members of the Forum, or 1% of the membership, whichever is larger, suggest the same person for the same office by October 1, that person shall be deemed nominated.
 The Nominating Committee, taking into account suggestions received from members, shall nominate at least two candidates for each open position.
+The Nominating Committee shall consult with the Chair before submitting the nomination of any candidate for a consecutive term.
 The Nominating Committee shall submit the slate of candidates to the Secretary-Treasurer not later than October 15 of each year.

-d.
+c.
 Procedures For Members-At-Large.
-The six Members-At-Large shall be elected by the membership for three-year staggered terms in two equal categories, General Member-At-Large and APS/AAPT Member-At-Large, of three members each.
+The six General and APS/AAPT Members-At-Large shall be elected by the membership for three-year staggered terms in two equal categories, General Member-At-Large and APS/AAPT Member-At-Large, of three members each.
+The Graduate Student Member-at-Large shall be elected for a two-year term.

 3. Terms of Office of the Executive Committee.
-The tenure of the members of the Executive Committee shall begin at the close of the Annual Meeting of the Executive Committee following their election, except as noted below for the Forum Councilor.
+The tenure of the members of the Executive Committee shall begin at the beginning of the calendar year following their election.

 a.
 Vice-Chair.
 The Vice-Chair shall be elected by the membership for a one year term and shall successively become Chair-Elect, Chair, and Past Chair in the following years.
 The Chair shall not be eligible for the Vice-Chair office for four years after service as Past Chair.